 In order for more women to engage in the meat processing industry, we need to see increased role models to aspire to.
 Through the documentation of both the successes and challenges of this project, this project will achieve exactly that.

 - Assess the feasibility and demand for a cooperatively owned, federally licensed (or a reciprocity agreement) and woman-farmer led mobile slaughtering unit and/or retail butcher establishment in South Central Wisconsin, primarily servicing the counties of Green, Lafayette and Iowa.

 - Benefit the environment by growing local meat production, which decreases the amount of fuel used to transport product and encourages practices these farmers are known to use including: using local feed sources that are traceable, pasturing, organic production, and spreading manure over large areas rather than being concentrated and turned into a negative externality.

-- Provide social benefits including a model for other regions, preservation of area cultural tradition, customer education about the local market supply, and a local meat production model that is transparent and ethical throughout the production and labor process.
+- Provide social benefits including a model for other regions, preservation of area cultural tradition, customer and farmer education about the local market supply, and a local meat production model that is transparent and ethical throughout the production and labor process.